 We were so incredibly excited to have our first experiences of the ‘highland bothy’ a couple of months ago and are now complete bothy converts.
-If you’re new to bothying or have never heard of it and want to know more, look no further to get the insights on what on earth a highland bothy is, what makes bothies so special and why bothies are so brilliant for adventuring families.
+If you’re new to bothying or have never heard of it and want to know more, look no further to get the insights on what exactly is a highland bothy, what makes bothies so special and why highland bothies are so brilliant for adventuring families.

 From following the bothy code, to what to do when (after hiking for several hours, or even all day), you rock up to find the bothy full, to our pick of the most family friendly bothies for beginners, read on and be inspired to try bothying for this first time with your family this year.